Luciapanyc/LLMasters/README.md

 2. **Chatbot Page**: Utilizes the RAG LLM (Large Language Model) to recommend music based on user queries.

 3. **History Page**: Stores all music recommendations made by the chatbot for easy reference by the user.
+Song names are presented as clickable links, allowing users to easily access the music on Youtube.